 You are likely familiar with the stench that turns up your nose if there is a leak from an LPG (Liquid Petroleum Gas) cylinder nearby.
 It’s quite interesting to note, however, that LPG itself is actually odorless!

 What is LPG?

-Environmentally LPG is a better alternative as well.
-It burns more cleanly than heavier molecular weight as it releases less particulate matter.
-It does, however, release carbon dioxide and some amount of carbon monoxide.
+The most common uses of LPG include rural heating, cooking, motor fuel and refrigeration.
+Environmentally LPG is a better alternative too!
+It burns more cleanly than heavier molecular weight substances, as it releases less particulate matter.
+It does, however, release carbon dioxide and a small amount of carbon monoxide.
 The amount of carbon dioxide per kWh released by LPG is around 81% that of oil and 70% that of coal!

-What gives LPG the odor?
+What gives LPG its characteristic odor?

 As we all know, LPG is very dangerous, because if it leaks, it can cause terrible fires and devastating explosions.
 To avoid this, Ethyl Mercaptan is added to the gas, which possesses that strong odor of rotten cabbages.
-This smell helps us detect when there is a leak, which actually makes a lot of sense from a safety and security perspective.
+This smell helps us detect whenever there is a leak, which actually makes a lot of sense from a safety and security perspective.
 In fact, some people actually refer to the process of adding this foul-smelling substance as “stenching”.

 Pros and Cons of LPG